pokeclicker/pokeclicker-wiki/data/Farm/Setups.md

 For maximum efficiency you should swap from the Wacan formation to the Passho formation before the Gen 5 berries are ripe.
 It takes a little bit of math to perform this swap correctly due to the Wacan Growth aura variably affecting the Gen 5 berries depending on what stage the Wacan berries are in, but if you multiply the shown 'Time until Ripe' by the 'Aura Received' you get how much longer the Gen 5 berry has until it would be ripe without the Wacan berries' effect.
-Since it takes some time for the Passho berries to grow, first calculate the actual time until ripe (without modifiers), and then harvest every Wacan berry when the Gen 5 berry has less time until it's ripe than it will take the Passho to ripen (including any growth multipliers ([[Sprayduck]],  [[Boost Mulch]]) you're using on the Passho berries).
+Since it takes some time for the Passho berries to grow, first calculate the actual time until ripe (without modifiers), and then harvest every Wacan berry when the Gen 5 berry has less time until it's ripe than it will take the Passho to ripen (including any growth multipliers ([[Oak Items/Sprayduck]],  [[Items/Boost Mulch]]) you're using on the Passho berries).

-Make sure to apply [[Rich Mulch]] before harvesting the Gen 5 berries!
+Make sure to apply [[Items/Rich Mulch]] before harvesting the Gen 5 berries!
 Using this strategy will yield 32 (28 cumulative) Gen 5 berries harvested per cycle.

 _**Growth Bonus: 8.14x**_